James Mavor: Death

 Mavor died at the age of 71 in Glasgow, Scotland, during a trip to visit relatives.

+Mavor and his wife, Christina Jane Gordon Balfour, had three children: Dora Mavor Moore, who co-founded the Stratford Festival, Brigadier-General Wilfrid Mavor, C.B.E., M.C., E.D., a celebrated Canadian soldier, and James Watt Mavor, a Professor of Biology, Union College, Schenectady.

-His grandson is actor Mavor Moore, his great-granddaughters are actresses Charlotte Moore and Tedde Moore, and his great-great-grandson is actor and music producer Noah "40" Shebib.
+His grandson is actor Mavor Moore, his great-grandson is Norman Armour actor, director, producer, and the co-founder of PuSh, his great-granddaughters are actresses Charlotte Moore and Tedde Moore, and his great-great-grandson is actor and music producer Noah "40" Shebib.